Thraetaona/UNIQUE/README.md

 1- because unary is a bijective numeral system.
 Also the idea itself is novel and unique. <br>
 2- Given that we are designing a unary architecture on a binary system (FPGA). <br>
 3- Base-1 numeral system. <br>
 4- Integral in this context means consisting of a whole number or an undivided quantity.
-Not the notion of anti-derivatives. <br>
+Not the notion of anti-derivatives in calculus. <br>
 5- Technical info such as the method used to represent negative unary numbers is covered below and in the commented areas of the code. <br>
 </sub>